Robert H. Thouless: Attempt to prove dead could communicate with the living

+The Passage II ciphertext read:INXPH CJKGM JIRPR FBCVY WYWES NOECN SCVHE GYRJQ TEBJM TGXAT TWPNH CNYBC FNXPF LFXRV QWQLThe Passage III ciphertext read:BTYRR OOFLH KCDXK FWPCZ KTADR GFHKA HTYXO ALZUP PYPVF AYMMF SDLR UVUBThe Survival Research Foundation based in Miami offered a reward of $1000 to anyone who could break the cipher within three years of Thouless' death.
+Thouless died in 1984 but no solution came, and Passages II and III remained unbroken well past the three-year deadline.

+In 1995 Passage III was broken without help from the beyond, by James Gillogly and Larry Harnisch, who wrote cryptanalysis software to crack the double-enciphered playfair cipher used.
+The deciphered message read "THIS IS A CIPHER WHICH WILXL NOT BE READ UNLESXS I GIVE THE KEYWORDS X".
+The X characters are to separate double characters, and to make the length of the message even, both of which are required in standard playfair encipherment.
+The keywords were black and beauty.

+Passage II survived until 2019, when it was cracked by Richard Bean, a Research Fellow in the School of Information Technology and Electrical Engineering at The University of Queensland.
+Passage II used a variant of a book cipher, which means that it used a published phrase in its encipherment.
+Bean cracked it by writing a computer script that tried out 37,000 books from Project Gutenberg and ranked the potential solutions based on expected English letter frequencies.
+The source book was Selected Poems of Francis Thompson, and the particular entry used was the poem "The Hound of Heaven”.
+The deciphered message read "A number of successful experiments of this kind would give strong evidence for survival."

 Reception

 His An Introduction to the Psychology of Religion (1923, reprinted 1961) received a mixed reception from academics.
 One criticism of the book was the over-reliance of Freud's psychoanalyst approach to the subject.
 Professor James E. Dittes wrote that despite the obsolete Freudian views it is a useful elementary guide to the psychology of religion.

 Psychologist John Beloff commenting on Thouless and his parapsychological studies wrote:

 "Although his own ESP experiments were not notably successful, he made an original contribution to the study of PK (psychokinesis) with dice, using himself as subject.
 Unlike Rhine, however, he never lost interest in the age old topic of an afterlife...
 He even devised a coded message, which he took with him to the grave, in the hope that he might demonstrate survival by revealing the code posthumously through a medium.
 No such message, however, has yet been received."

 Psychologist L. Börje Löfgren has criticised Thouless for endorsing the mentalist Frederick Marion as a genuine psychic.
 He suggested that "Thouless is an honest man, but his powers of self-deception must be rather considerable."